CARTGen-IR: Synthetic Tabular Data Generation for Imbalanced Regression: Introduction

-Hence, imbalanced domain learning tasks involve predictive modeling with two distinct characteristics: a disproportionate distribution of the target variable and a specific focus on accurately predicting infrequent cases, which often hold greater significance within the domain.

-Over the past two decades, research in imbalanced domain learning has progressed to encompass various topics~\cite{Ribeiro2020,10.1145/2907070,Fernandez2018,Lopez2013,Krawczyk2016,He2013}.
-The primary areas of investigation include formalizing the problem, identifying limitations in conventional learning algorithms, developing strategies to address these limitations, and pursuing robust evaluation metrics.
-Despite the extensive scope, most efforts have focused on imbalanced classification tasks, particularly binary classification.
-In contrast, research on imbalanced regression problems remains limited.
+Research on imbalanced domain learning for tabular data has predominantly centered on classification tasks~\cite{Ribeiro2020,10.1145/2907070}, with a strong emphasis on improving predictions for minority classes.
+Yet, many real-world problems involve continuous targets, where similar challenges arise in regression settings.
+These include forecasting extreme weather events~\cite{schultz2021}, predicting exceptionally high sea surface temperatures~\cite{ALERSKANS2022113220}, identifying unusually low drug responses in cancer cells that signal increased sensitivity~\cite{lenhof2022}, and detecting major financial frauds.
+Unlike classification, regression tasks introduce an additional difficulty: determining which regions of the continuous target space should be considered rare, relevant, and worthy of focused modeling.

-Data-level approaches are among the most commonly used techniques to address imbalance in learning scenarios.
-They modify data distribution to emphasize relevant cases.
-They are flexible and can be applied during preprocessing, which broadens the application of standard machine learning algorithms~ \cite{10.1145/2907070}.
-This paper proposes an adaptation of a previously introduced CART-based data augmentation technique~\cite{panagiotou2024synthetictabulardatageneration} to make it suitable for imbalanced regression tasks.
-Furthermore, unlike most existing data-level techniques for imbalanced regression~\cite{Branco2017,ribeiro2015,ribeiro2019}, our proposal does not depend on user-defined thresholds within the target variable domain.
+Data-level approaches remain among the most widely used strategies for addressing imbalance: they modify the training distribution to emphasize the most relevant cases, offer considerable flexibility, and can be applied during preprocessing, thereby extending the applicability of standard machine learning algorithms~\cite{10.1145/2907070}.

+In imbalanced regression, several data-level techniques have been proposed \cite{ribeiro2019,ribeiro2013,Branco2017,camacho2022,Camacho2024,islam2024,TIAN2023119157,pr12020375,stocksieker2024vae}.
+However, many of these proposals exhibit intrinsic limitations.
+Methods that discretize the continuous target variable through artificial thresholds often compromise interpretability and transparency, effectively transforming the approach into a black-box.
+Moreover, overly simplistic data-generation mechanisms can increase the risk of overfitting, and numerous strategies have limited ability to handle categorical features or missing values.

+To address these issues, this paper adapts a CART-based data augmentation method~\cite{panagiotou2024synthetictabulardatageneration}, originally designed for classification, to the context of imbalanced regression.
+Our approach avoids user-defined thresholds on the target variable, thereby eliminating the arbitrariness associated with domain discretization in existing methods~\cite{Branco2017,ribeiro2015,ribeiro2019}.
+Moreover, because the technique leverages decision trees for synthetic data generation, it inherits the transparency and interpretability characteristic of CART models, while naturally supporting numeric and categorical features as well as missing values.

 The remainder of this paper is structured as follows: Section~\ref{sec:RelatedWork} delineates the problem definition and provides a concise overview of the pertinent literature, including existing oversampling and data augmentation techniques.
 Section~\ref{sec:Proposal} presents our proposed solutions, while Section~\ref{sec:Experiments} discusses the outcomes of an extensive experimental evaluation.
 Concluding remarks are provided in Section~\ref{sec:Concl}.